Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Young Surrounds had a median taxpayer income of $46,362 and an average of $56,462.
-This is lower than the national average.
-Rest of NSW had a median income of $49,459 and an average of $62,998 in the same period.
-Based on Wage Price Index growth of 10.6% from financial year 2022 to March 2025, estimated median and average incomes for Young Surrounds would be approximately $51,276 and $62,447 respectively.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Young Surrounds' median income among taxpayers is $46,362, with an average of $56,462.
+This is below the national average.
+Rest of NSW has a median income of $49,459 and an average of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Young Surrounds would be approximately $52,208 (median) and $63,582 (average) as of September 2025.
 The 2021 Census data indicates household, family, and personal incomes in Young Surrounds fall between the 11th and 19th percentiles nationally.
-The earnings profile shows 26.9% of locals (2,114 people) earn between $1,500 and $2,999, similar to metropolitan regions where 29.9% fall within this range.
-Housing costs are modest, with 90.3% of income retained, but total disposable income ranks at the 18th percentile nationally.
+The earnings profile shows that 26.9% of locals (2,118 people) earn between $1,500 - 2,999, similar to metropolitan regions where 29.9% occupy this range.
+Housing costs are modest, with 90.3% of income retained, but total disposable income ranks at just the 18th percentile nationally.

 Frequently Asked Questions - Income